-This is why it is important to wind up higher education loan within 8 years to get the maximum benefit of section 80 E.This is why it is important to wind up higher education loan within 8 years to get the maximum benefit of section 80 E.
+This is why it is essential to wind up a higher education loan within 8 years to get the maximum benefit of Section 80E*.

-Let us look at one example to know how section 80E deduction helped Shivam.
+Let us look at one example to know how Section 80E* deduction helped Shivam.

-An education loan indirectly supports in career-building by financing the crucial years of education.
-If you have taken an education loan and are in the process of repaying the same, then avail the tax benefit of Section 80E.
-This way you can save on some money while moving towards a successful career ahead.When the education is getting costlier and to many it is still a dream to continue studying after school, tax deduction sections like 80E have been indirectly supporting many such dreams.
+An education loan indirectly supports career-building by financing the crucial years of education.
+If you have taken an education loan and are in the process of repaying the same, then avail the tax* benefit of Section 80E*.
+This way you can save some money while moving towards a successful career ahead.
+Education is getting costlier and for many, it is still a dream to continue studying after school.
+Tax* deduction Sections like 80E* have been indirectly supporting many such dreams.